 We believe that such a system has been created and introduced with very positive feedback received each year by the from all stakeholders - candidates, clinicians and the four nations.

-The JRCPTB intend to continue working to deliver a high quality and robust recruitment process in future years, providing an excellent service to all stakeholders and helping to improve patient care by ensuring the standards required of new trainees.
+We work closely with the Joint Royal College of Physicians (JRCPTB) and intend to continue working to deliver a high quality and robust recruitment process in future years, providing an excellent service to all stakeholders and helping to improve patient care by ensuring the standards required of new trainees.

-What we do
+What the JRCPTB do